 S3.
-Communicate effectively and empathically with patients, colleagues and other practitioners in complex and unpredictable situations.
+Communicate effectively and emphatically with patients, colleagues and other practitioners in complex and unpredictable situations.

 S4.
-Use information technology innovatively for the acquisition and the effective presentation of information.
+Use IT innovatively for the acquisition and the effective presentation of information.

 S5.
-Apply contemporary and innovative approaches towards leading and developing paramedic practice.
+Apply contemporary and innovative approaches towards leading and developing midwifery practice.